-With its extended battery on board, the Dell Latitude 7280 lasts for 12 hours and 29 minutes on a charge.
-This 12-inch laptop has a really light starting weight of 2.8 pounds and a durable MIL-SPEC-tested chassis that can survive drops from up to 30 inches, along with extreme temperatures and pressure.
+With its extended battery on board, the Dell Latitude 7380 lasts for 10 hours and 15 minutes on a charge.
+This 13-inch laptop has a really light starting weight of 2.75 pounds and a durable MIL-SPEC-tested chassis that can survive extreme temperatures and pressure.

 A luxurious soft-touch deck and deep key travel provide an excellent typing experience while an optional infrared camera lets you log into Windows 10 using facial recognition.

 Pros: Colorful display; Durable chassis; Strong typing experience

 Key Specs: 13-inch, 1920 x 1080 screen; Up to Core i7-7600U CPU; 2.75 pounds

 Lenovo's flagship consumer 2-in-1 has great performance and even better aesthetics.
 Thanks to a quad-core, 8th Gen Core i7 CPU and a speedy PCIe SSD, the Yoga 920 can handle productivity tasks with aplomb.
 However, you may be distracted from your tasks when you spend time staring at its gorgeous bronze-colored chassis, super-thin bezel and colorful display.
 Best of all, it lasts over 10 hours on a charge.